New Local Plan

 Stage 4 - Assessment Review

 The Council produces updates of its Annual Monitoring Report yearly.
 The next AMR will incorporate changes to housing supply and sites put forward for development.

 The Council will review the SHLAA on an annual basis.
 This is in order to monitor the delivery of sites, and to amend sites as and when new information becomes available about their suitability.

 The SHLAA will also inform development plan preparation and subsequent reviews, as it provides an inventory of sites which the Council can consider for suitability of development in future plans.

 SHLAA Key Statistics

-Analysis of the SHLAA shows that 3176 ha of land is available for residential development within the District on 344 sites.
-Greenfield and mixed greenfield/brownfield sites where the majority of land is greenfield, making up 1124 ha, purely brownfield sites totalled 110 ha.
+Analysis of the SHLAA shows that 3194ha of land is available for residential development within the District on 344 sites.
+1942ha are greenfield sites, 1142ha are mixed greenfield/brownfield and 110ha purely brownfield sites.

 232 site are greenfield sites with the remainder being either previously developed or a mixture of previously developed and greenfield.